techloset/smtp-ai-b03/01_python/README.md

   - [1342.
 Number of Steps to Reduce a Number to Zero](https://leetcode.com/problems/number-of-steps-to-reduce-a-number-to-zero/).
   - [383.
 Ransom Note](https://leetcode.com/problems/ransom-note/) (loop through characters; even if you don’t use dictionaries yet, you can still try it with basic tools).
 - **Custom practice problems**
-  - I want you to print all even numbers between two given numbers.
+  - Print all even numbers between two given numbers.
-  - I want you to compute the factorial of a number using a loop.
+  - Compute the factorial of a number using a loop.
-  - I want you to reverse a string using a loop (no slicing yet, unless I decide to show it as a shortcut).
+  - Reverse a string using a loop (no slicing yet, unless I decide to show it as a shortcut).

 ---

 ## Functions – Basics
 **Main goals**
-- I want you to be able to define and use your own **functions**.
+- Want you to be able to define and use your own **functions**.
-- I want you to understand parameters and return values and how data moves in and out of a function.
+- Want you to understand parameters and return values and how data moves in and out of a function.

 **Topics**
 - Why we use functions: reuse, clarity, and better organization of code.